datakurre/blog/content/blog/2020/06/plone-volto-hasura-gatsby-mashup/index.md

 All this required successful teamwork, not only with a few developers doing the technical implemenation, but also with the dozens of our content editors creating and connecting the actual content.
 That said, we successfully reached our goal:

-What you see, edit and connect in Volto.
+What you see, edit and connect in Volto…

 ![](study-guide-edit.png)

-Is what you get in our GatsbyJS built study guide web site, knitted together with the original study guide data.
+…is what you get in our GatsbyJS built study guide web site, knitted together with the original study guide data.

 ![](study-guide-image.png)